aseefahmed/cloudindepth-dot-com/replit.md

 # Overview

-This is a modern one-page marketing website for AWS Solution Architect training services.
+This is a comprehensive AWS certification training platform featuring a public marketing website and an authenticated student portal.
 The site promotes Aseef Ahmed's AWS training course, highlighting his expertise as a Senior DevOps Engineer with 12 AWS and 5 Azure certifications.
+The platform includes:

-The website features a professional design with multiple sections including hero, about, curriculum, testimonials, and pricing tiers for different training formats (1-to-1, group training with various discount levels).
+- **Marketing Website**: Professional landing page with hero, about, curriculum, testimonials, and pricing sections
+- **Practice Tests Marketplace**: Browse and purchase AWS certification practice tests (12+ certifications covered)
+- **Student Portal**: Authenticated dashboard with personalized learning experience, progress tracking, and practice test access
+- **Auth0 Integration**: Secure authentication with automatic redirect to student portal after login

 # User Preferences